 Prevent the Fresh Fruit & Vegetable from offering frozen and canned commodities

 Women, Infants and Children Program (WIC) WIC provides nutritious foods, nutrition education and access to health care for millions of low-income pregnant women, new mothers, infants and children up to age five who are at nutritional risk.

 Appropriations for the WIC program should be sufficient to meet current caseloads

 Increase the age cap from 5 years old to 6 years old to meet the needs of children not yet enrolled in school nutrition programs

 Budget, Tax and Charitable Giving/Spending Bills and Appropriation We must ensure federal programs have sufficient funding to carry out its purpose Charitable Giving - Protect charitable giving by ensuring sensible standard deductions that do not promote or result in a decrease in giving.
 Estate Tax - Protect the Estate Tax, which allows non-taxable estate transfers to charitable organizations Contribution Limits - Prevent an increase the limitation on cash contributions to public charities from 50% to 60% of adjusted gross income, and retain the 5-year carry forward for contributions that exceed the AGI limit.
 Volunteer Mileage Deduction - Increase the amount that could be deducted for the use of a passenger automobile for charitable purposes from 14 cents per mile to an amount that reflects the current variable cost of operating an automobile.

 Food Waste Donation Incentives Ask Congress to pass legislation expanding tax deductions for small businesses, farmers and ranchers, which will make it easier to donate excess food to food banks.
-Farm to Food Bank Create pilot programs to promote farm to food bank Food Date Labeling Support bills such as HR 5298 that would require common and simple to understand date labeling for packaged food.
+Farm to Food Bank Create pilot programs to promote farm to food bank Food Date Labeling Support bills that would require common and simple to understand date labeling for packaged food.